Training Resources for Data Science

 Introduction to R

-You will learn the fundamentals of R, a high-level programming language, and use it to wrangle data for analysis and visualization.
+You will learn the fundamentals of R, a statistical programming language, and use it to wrangle data for analysis and visualization.
 The programming skills you will learn are transferable to learn more about R independently and other high-level languages such as Python.
 At the end of the class, you will be reproducing analysis from a scientific publication!

-Course dates: Noon - 1:30pm PT on October 2, 9, 16, 23, 30, and November 6.
+Course dates: Noon - 1:30pm PT on April 17, 24, May 1, 8, 15, 22.
 Register here.

 Introduction to Command Line